TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 15/Joshua 15.62.md

 ---

-and Nibshan, and the City of Salt, and En-gedi; six cities with their villages.
+Nibshan, the City of Salt, and En Gedi; six cities with their villages.